javabuddy/best-system-design-resources/README.md

 # The Best System Design Resources for Interview and Learning
+Hello guys, if you are preparing for Software Engineer Interviews, or Software developer interview then you may know that how difficult it is to prepare for System Design interviews given its open ended nature and vastness but at the same time you cannot ignore it.
+In Software Engineering world, if you are applying for a Senior Engineer / Lead / Architect / or a more senior role, [System Design](https://javarevisited.blogspot.com/2022/08/top-5-system-design-interview-courses.html) is the most sought-after skill, and hence one of the most important rounds in the whole process.
+If you mess this up, nothing else would matter.
+If you get it right though, you're looking at a raise of at least tens of thousands of dollars annually.

+So how do you ace your system design round?
+Well, here's what I did while preparing for my interviews with Facebook, Google, and Amazon, and it worked out rather well.
+I did end up creating a checklist for myself which got me through most of my rounds, so if you follow a similar path you should be able to come up with something that works for you as well.

 A collection of best resources to learn System Design, Software architecture, and prepare for System Design Interviews

 ## Best System design Courses
+Online courses provide the most structured way to prepare for System Design, here are the best online courses you can join to learn System Design and prepare for System Design interviews

 1. ZTM - https://bit.ly/3YpWu4q
 2. ByteByteGo - https://bit.ly/3P3eqMN
 1. Grokking the System Design - https://bit.ly/3ckZlsl